 When you’re dealing with an injury, the last thing you need is the added stress of worrying about legal fees.
 We believe that everyone deserves access to quality legal representation, regardless of their financial situation.
 That’s why our approach is built on transparency, a client-first mindset, and a deep commitment to serving our neighbors here in Southwest Missouri.
 We want you to focus on your recovery while we focus on securing the justice you deserve.

-Clear and Transparent Contingency Fees
+Our Clear and Transparent Fee Agreement

 We handle personal injury cases on a contingency fee basis.
 This means you pay absolutely nothing upfront.
 Our fee is a percentage of the settlement or award we win for you.
 If we don’t win your case, you don’t owe us a fee.
 It’s that simple.
 While contingency fees in the industry can range from 33% to 40%, we ensure our agreement is straightforward and fair.
 We will discuss the specifics with you during your free consultation, so you understand every detail before moving forward.
 This approach allows you to pursue your claim without financial risk and ensures our goals are perfectly aligned with yours: achieving the best possible outcome for your case.